-$^{21}$ Thanks to comments by an anonymous reviewer, we realized that our theory of must suggests a more ambitious possible account of the original conjunction fallacy as discovered by Tversky and Kahneman (1983).
+&lt;sup>17Thanks to comments by an anonymous reviewer, we realized that our theory of must suggests a more ambitious possible account of the original conjunction fallacy as discovered by Tversky and Kahneman (1983).
 Various scholars in philosophy of language and formal pragmatics have proposed assertion operators that would apply in a systematic manner to declaratives meant to impart information.
-The pragmatic version of this move sees it not as a covert operator in logical form, but as an inference, for example: if the speaker uttered assertion $\varphi$ , then the speaker $believes \varphi$ (Grice, 1975; Sauerland, 2004; Stalnaker, 1978).
+The pragmatic version of this move sees it not as a covert operator in logical form, but as an inference, for example: if the speaker uttered assertion $\varphi$ , then the speaker believes $\varphi$ (Stalnaker, 1978; Grice, 1975; Sauerland, 2004).
 Other, non-pragmatic approaches postulate explicit operators in logical form (Meyer, 2013).
 All such proposals we are familiar with postulate box-type modal operators, that is universal quantifiers over possible worlds or situations, analogous to strong necessity modals like must.
-If this class of proposals is on the right track, it is interesting to consider whether the semantics for must we give in this article might be a reasonable contender for such an assertion operator.
-In the event that it is, the original conjunction error could be explained as a result of such a silent assertion operator's having the kind of semantics we propose here for the overt English modal must and its overt counterparts in other languages.
+If this class of proposals is on the right track, it is interesting to consider whether the semantics for must we give in this article might be a reasonable contender for such an assertion operator's having the kind of semantics we propose here for the overt English modal must and its overt counterparts in other languages.
 Even more ambitiously, one would ask whether other instances of unexpected confirmation-theoretic inference-making behavior in the psychology of reasoning find their root in such a silent assertion operator.
 We cannot present a careful consideration of this theoretical possibility in this article, and must leave it for later research.